grafana/loki/docs/design-documents/2020-03-logql-fields.md

 - field entry: a set of fields (an object) and a timestamp.
 - log stream: a set of log entries attached to same set of labels.
 - field stream: a set of field entries  attached to same set of labels.

+## Work plan

+Obviously there is a lot in there but nothing seems to be tied together.
+So the plan is definitively to iterate.

+1. We will introduce one parser operator (TDB).
+2. Introduce the filter operator.
+3. Introduce the series operator with a first set of range aggregation.
+4. Introduce more parsers.
+5. Introduce histogram operator and quantile range aggregation.
+6. Introduce limit, uniq, sort.

 ## Syntax Types